ela60/First-TypeScript-Task/README.md

 # any – The Escape Hatch
-The any type disables all type checking for a variable.
+🔹The any type disables all type checking for a variable.
 When you use any, you're telling TypeScript to trust you and not complain, even if your code might lead to runtime errors.

 ts
 Copy